Ardulink/Firmware/Ardulink2-Specification.md

 - **Note**: The `id=<id>` parameter is **optional** in all commands.
 If included in the command, it will be included in the response.
 If no `id` is provided in the command, there will be no response.

+## Startup Message
+Upon initialization, the Arduino sends an informational message containing key/value pairs.
+Currently, it includes the firmware version:

+`alp://info/fw=1.2`

+Additional key/value pairs may be added in the future.
+This message is sent once when the Arduino starts up and establishes a serial connection.

 ## Command Formats

 ### 1. **Key Press (kprs)**